|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Encourage use of proper hearing protection with electronic decibel meter signs from Safety Emporium.

 This does not mean that engineering and other types of controls (including PPE) are mutually exclusive.
-Employers may need to use multiple types of controls to prevent employee overexposure.
+Employers may need to use multiple types of overlapping controls to prevent employee overexposure.
 Also note that the degree to which engineering controls are required depends on the particular standard.
 For example, 29 CFR 1910.95(b)(1) Occupational Noise Exposure, allows employers to rely on personal protective equipment (PPE) and a hearing conservation program rather than engineering and/or administrative controls if hearing protectors will effectively reduce the noise hazard to acceptable levels.

 OSHA considers economic feasibility to be a major issue with engineering controls.
 Requirements that would threaten the economic viability of an entire industry cannot be considered economically feasible under the OSH Act.
 OSHA may permit PPE in lieu of engineering controls (at least until engineering controls become a less significant burden for the company) when all of the following apply: